 This course will be both classroom and workshop based.
 Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.

-A demonstration sound signal and fog detector should be made available in a suitable workshop or open air environment.
+A demonstration sound signal and fog detector should be made available in a suitable workshop or open-air environment.

 ACRONYMS